Carolyn Pokorny: Trial of Pedro Espada Jr.

 In March 2012, Pokorny was a member of the trial team that obtained convictions against the former Majority Leader of the New York State Senate Pedro Espada Jr. and his son on theft charges for using the nonprofit Soundview health network for personal purchases.
 Espada was sentenced to 5 years in federal prison.

 Sant Singh Chatwell, Dream Hotels

 Pokorny prosecuted hotel magnate Sant Singh Chatwal of Dream Hotels for evading federal campaign contribution laws.
-Chatwal was sentenced to three years' probation, a $500,000 fine, and 1,000 hours of community service.

 Office of the United States Attorney General

-In 2015, then-President of the United States Barack Obama tapped Loretta Lynch, Pokorny's former boss, to be United States Attorney General.
-Pokorny became Lynch's Deputy Chief of Staff and Counselor serving as one of her senior advisors on the Department of Justice's 110,000 employees and various agencies.
+In 2015, President Barack Obama tapped Loretta Lynch, Pokorny's former boss, to be United States Attorney General.
+Pokorny became Lynch's Deputy Chief of Staff and Counselor serving as one of her senior advisors.

 New York State Special Counsel Program for Ethics, Risk and Compliance

-In early 2017, Pokorny joined Governor of New York Andrew M. Cuomo's office heading the State-wide program for Ethics, Risk and Compliance for more than 2 years.
+In early 2017, Pokorny joined Governor Andrew Cuomo's office heading the State-wide program for Ethics, Risk and Compliance for more than 2 years.